dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Tutorials/Exporting.md

-# Exporting a dialogic game
+# Exporting a game with dialogic

 Before exporting, there is something important to do!